 Using castor oil as a preventative to wrinkles will reduce the signs of aging skin.

 Fatty acids are essential to hydration.
 When used in skin care, fatty acids are soaked up deep into the skin layers.
 Castor oil can be used as a nourishing moisturizer.
 When our skin is well hydrated we see fewer lines and dryness.
 Skin is more supple and smooth.

 Castor oil is low on the list of non-comedogenic oils,(non-pore clogging) making it safe to use for people who struggle with acne.

-Ricinoleic acids fight the bacteria that contributes to acne breakouts.
-People who suffer from acne have low essential fatty acids within the skins layers, so supplying the skin with a non-comedogenic oil, rich in fatty acids will help improve breakouts.
+Ricinoleic acids fight the bacteria that contribute to acne breakouts.
+People who suffer from acne have low essential fatty acids within the layers of the skin, so supplying the skin with a non-comedogenic oil, rich in fatty acids will help improve breakouts.

 It helps increase cell turn over, promoting new skin layers, as well as providing the skin with nourishment for healing.
 Castor oil will also relieve the pain of a burn with its analgesic relieving properties.